LeoCaprile/RandomMeals-FrontEnd/README.md

  1. Git clone to a folder in your computer
  2. npm install, to install all the dependendies.
- 3. npm start, to start the dev server.
+ 3. npm run dev, to start the dev server.
  4. npm build, to build de dist folder.